 Buying a computer capable of running CAD software such as Fusion 360, Inventor, or SolidWorks doesn’t have to break the bank.
-You will find a wide variety of computers capable of effectively running Fusion 360 at varying price points.
-While searching for the perfect Fusion 360 computer to meet your needs, there are some things to consider before you buy.
+You will find a wide variety of computers capable of effectively running CAD and CAM software at varying price points.
+While searching for the perfect CAD workstation to meet your needs, there are some things to consider before you buy.
 Let’s take a look at the different components that make up a PC for some recommendations on what to look for and what to stay away from.

 Razr Core V2 eGPU

-Unlike the Blackmagic, this eGPU is simply an enclosure.
-You pick a card yourself, and mount it in the Razer to link with your laptop.
+This eGPU is simply an enclosure.
+You pick a card yourself, and mount it in the Razer to link with your laptop via a Thunderbolt port.
 A sleeker, updated version of the Core X which can hold larger cards.

-I recommend selecting a processor based on CPU clock speed instead of the number of cores.
-For example, if my choices were a quad-core CPU running at 3.0 GHz or an eight-core CPU running at 2.4 GHz I would choose the faster clocked quad-core CPU over the eight-core.
+It is recommend to select a processor based on CPU clock speed instead of core count.
+For example, if the choice is between a quad-core CPU running at 3.0 GHz or an eight-core CPU running at 2.4 GHz, choose the faster clocked quad-core CPU over the eight-core.
 It is worth noting that there are processors with both high core counts and clock speeds, but these typically will be more expensive than their counterparts with a high clock/low core count or vice versa.

 Exceptions to the rule: